Topic: Worship. Categories: Experience God> Know God>

 indeed it came to pass, when the trumpeters and singers were as one, to make one sound to be heard in praising and thanking the Lord, and when they lifted up their voice with the trumpets and cymbals and instruments of music, and praised the Lord, saying: “For He is good, For His mercy endures forever,” that the house, the house of the Lord, was filled with a cloud, so that the priests could not continue ministering because of the cloud; for the glory of the Lord filled the house of God.

-The same occurred at the completion of the tabernacle of meeting.
-This was back in the days of Moses, during the children of Israel’s deliverance from the tyranny of the world super power of that time.
+The same occurred at the completion of the tabernacle of meeting back in the days of Moses and during the children of Israel’s deliverance from the tyranny of the world super power of that time.

 Exodus 40:34-35 Then the cloud covered the tabernacle of meeting, and the glory of the Lord filled the tabernacle.
 And Moses was not able to enter the tabernacle of meeting, because the cloud rested above it, and the glory of the Lord filled the tabernacle.

 The cloud was a physical representation of God’s presence.
-In the history of the Israel people, God had previously Himself revealed to them in the same way, however their response was very different.
+In the history of the Israel people God had revealed Himself to them before in a similar way, yet their response was very different.

 different perception